franceslinyc/franceslinyc.github.io/experience.markdown

 - Consulted on a Public Health PhD project involving chi-square test, etc. for SRH (sexual and reproductive health) curriculum development in central Botswana

-- Consulted on a Horticulture PhD project involving GLMs (e.g. logit and Poisson regression), etc. for TJ (*Trissolcus japonicus*) establishment in Oregon
+- Consulted on a Horticulture PhD project involving GLMs (e.g. logistic and Poisson regression), etc. for TJ (*Trissolcus japonicus*) establishment in Oregon

 <br/>